-It doesn’t take a genius to understand why people might want to find some other brands like Gymshark.
+W hether you’re a hardcore fitness fanatic or more of a casual workout enthusiast, it’s easy to understand why you might want to find some other apparel brands like Gymshark.

-On the one hand, the UK-based fitness apparel company has a pretty wide selection of workout gear for both men and women, which certainly looks great on fitness influencers on social media.
+On the one hand, the UK-based gym apparel company has a wide selection of well-priced workout clothes for both men and women, which certainly looks great on fitness influencers on social media.

 Fortunately, fitness apparel is one of the fastest growing categories around, and you don’t have to look hard to find a number of high quality and affordable Gymshark competitors.

-In this post I’ve rounded up 23 brands like Gymshark that will help you look great while you grind.
+In this post I’ve rounded up 15 popular athletic clothing brands like Gymshark that will help you look great while you grind.

 (Wow, that sounded a lot dirtier than I intended.
 Leaving it in!)